leoclo/spotify-easie/README.md

 Clone the repository or download the .zip file and extract it on the desired directory

-Create a virtual environment with the commands
+Create a virtual environment with the command

 ```bash
 python -m venv venv